mexekanez/lineage2-PTS-account-registration/README.md

 ###It does account creation with encrypt option.

-If you want to run on Windows server you need: Python 2.7.5 and pymssql for this service - all this on root folder.
+If you want to run on Windows server you need: Python 2.7.5 and pymssql for this service - all this in root folder.

 When you have done with python instalation next step will be to install additional modules for serverce like flask and etc... use